Here to Stay?

 Sime, D.; Pietka, E. (2015) Transnational intergenerationalities: Cultural learning in Polish migrant families and its implications for children’s inclusion, Language & Intercultural Communication, 15 (2), 208-223.

-Tyrrell, N. & Kallis, G. (2015) Children in Transnational Migration, in C. Ni Laoire, A. White & T. Skelton (eds) Movement, Mobilities and Journeys (Vol 6), Geographies of Children and Young People, Singapore: Springer.
+Tyrrell, N. & Kallis, G. (2015) Children in Transnational Migration, in C. Ni Laoire, A. White & T. Skelton (eds) Movement, Mobilities and Journeys (Vol 6), Geographies of Children and Young People, Springer.

 Sime, D. (2014) ‘I think that Polish doctors are better’: Experiences with and views of health services in Scotland among newly arrived migrant children and their parents, Health & Place, vol. 30, pages 86-93.